Silicon Graphics: Switch to Itanium

-In 1998, SGI announced that future generations of its machines would be based not on their own MIPS processors, but the upcoming "super-chip" from Intel, code-named "Merced" and later called Itanium.
+In 1998, SGI announced that future generations of its machines would be based not on its own MIPS processors, but the upcoming "super-chip" from Intel, code-named "Merced" and later called Itanium.
 Funding for its own high-end processors was reduced, and it was planned that the R10000 would be the last MIPS mainstream processor.
-MIPS Technologies would focus entirely on the embedded market, where it was having some success, and SGI would no longer have to fund development of a CPU that, since the failure of ARC, found use only in their own machines.
+MIPS Technologies would focus entirely on the embedded market, where it was having some success, and SGI would no longer have to fund development of a CPU that, since the failure of ARC, found use only in its own machines.
 The Origin 2000 server line was intended to get nodeboards loaded with Merced.
 Production and development delays in as early as 1999 made it clear that the Merced release was going to be delivered late.
 Stopgap MIPS CPUs, all refinements of the successful R10000 such as the R12000, R14000 and R16000 were released.
 These were used in a series of MIPS servers and workstations from 1999 through 2006.

 SGI's first Itanium-based system was the short-lived SGI 750 workstation, launched in 2001.
 SGI's MIPS-based systems were not to be superseded until the launch of the Itanium 2-based Altix servers and Prism workstations some time later.
-Unlike the MIPS systems, which ran IRIX, the Itanium systems used SuSE Linux Enterprise Server with SGI enhancements as their operating system.
-SGI used Transitive Corporation's QuickTransit software to allow their old MIPS/IRIX applications to run (in emulation) on the new Itanium/Linux platform.
+Unlike the MIPS systems, which ran IRIX, the Itanium systems used SuSE Linux Enterprise Server with SGI enhancements as its operating system.
+SGI used Transitive Corporation's QuickTransit software to allow its old MIPS/IRIX applications to run (in emulation) on the new Itanium/Linux platform.

 In the server market, the Itanium 2-based Altix eventually replaced the MIPS-based Origin product line.
 In the workstation market, the switch to Itanium was not completed before SGI exited the market.

 The Altix was the most powerful computer in the world in 2006, assuming that a "computer" is defined as a collection of hardware running under a single instance of an operating system.
 The Altix had 512 Itanium processors running under a single instance of Linux.
 A cluster of 20 machines was then the eighth-fastest supercomputer.
 All faster supercomputers were clusters, but none have as many FLOPS per machine.
 However, more recent supercomputers are very large clusters of machines that are individually less capable.
 SGI acknowledged this and in 2007 moved away from the "massive NUMA" model to clusters.